 More information is available at this advisory.

-For the MTA, the Long Island Rail Road will run on a modified Sunday schedule, with no service between Ronkonkoma and Greenport, and half-hourly service on the Babylon Branch.
+Updated MTA plans as of Sunday morning call for the Long Island Rail Road to operate on a modified Sunday schedule, with no service between Ronkonkoma and Greenport, and reduced Babylon Branch service with no direct trains to Grand Central Terminal.
 Some previous service changes for maintenance have been canceled.
 The Metro-North Railroad will operate hourly service on the Hudson, Harlem, and New Haven lines, and regular weekend service on the New Canaan, Danbury, and Waterbury branches.
+West of Hudson service on the Port Jervis and Pascack Valley lines will be suspended as of 2 p.m. in keeping with the suspension of connecting NJ Transit operations.

 Current plans call for Monday call for trains to operate on a Saturday schedule with additional rush-hour trains.
 Check the MTA Train Time app for details.